doug-moen/openscad2/rfc/Complex_Geometry.md

 "voxels" that are 0.1mm cubes, which represent the smallest printable detail.
 That's a total of 1 billion voxels.
-Consider models with complex internal structure all the way down to the printer's resolution: this would require billions of triangles, if represented by a mesh.
+Consider models with complex internal structure all the way down to the printer's resolution: this could require billions of triangles, if represented by a mesh.
 That's far beyond the capacity of either OpenSCAD, or of a slicer working on an STL file.

 Models of this complexity are being designed and printed, just not with a mesh/STL based toolchain.